ACINQ/eclair/README.md

-  receive      | amountMsat, description                                                                | generate a payment request for a given amount receive      | amountMsat, description, expirySeconds                                                 | generate a payment request for a given amount that expires after given number of seconds parseinvoice | paymentRequest                                                                         | returns node, amount and payment hash in a payment request findroute    | paymentRequest                                                                         | returns nodes and channels of the route for this payment request if there is any findroute    | paymentRequest, amountMsat                                                             | returns nodes and channels of the route for this payment request and amount, if there is any findroute    | nodeId, amountMsat                                                                     | returns nodes and channels of the route to the nodeId, if there is any send         | amountMsat, paymentHash, nodeId                                                        | send a payment to a lightning node send         | paymentRequest                                                                         | send a payment to a lightning node using a BOLT11 payment request send         | paymentRequest, amountMsat                                                             | send a payment to a lightning node using a BOLT11 payment request and a custom amount checkpayment | paymentHash                                                                            | returns true if the payment has been received, false otherwise checkpayment | paymentRequest                                                                         | returns true if the payment has been received, false otherwise close        | channelId                                                                              | close a channel
+  receive      | amountMsat, description                                                                | generate a payment request for a given amount receive      | amountMsat, description, expirySeconds                                                 | generate a payment request for a given amount that expires after given number of seconds parseinvoice | paymentRequest                                                                         | returns node, amount and payment hash in a payment request findroute    | paymentRequest, randomize = false                                                      | returns nodes and channels of the route for this payment request if there is any, optionally randomizes the route selection findroute    | paymentRequest, amountMsat, randomize = false                                          | returns nodes and channels of the route for this payment request and amount, if there is any, optionally randomizes the route selection findroute    | nodeId, amountMsat, randomize = false                                                  | returns nodes and channels of the route to the nodeId, if there is any, optionally randomizes the route selection send         | amountMsat, paymentHash, nodeId, randomize = false                                     | send a payment to a lightning node, optionally randomizes the route selection send         | paymentRequest, randomize = false                                                      | send a payment to a lightning node using a BOLT11 payment request, optionally randomizes the route selection send         | paymentRequest, amountMsat, randomize = false                                          | send a payment to a lightning node using a BOLT11 payment request and a custom amount, optionally randomizes the route selection checkpayment | paymentHash                                                                            | returns true if the payment has been received, false otherwise checkpayment | paymentRequest                                                                         | returns true if the payment has been received, false otherwise close        | channelId                                                                              | close a channel